-It is important that all members of the community have equal access to our Customer Feedback Policy.
-If you do not have English as a first language or might need help with interpretation and translation services, or require sign language, braille or large print, we can make this policy available to you in an accessible format.
+It is important that all members of the community have equal access to our Complaints Policy and process there is no wrong route for customers to raise a complaint with us.
+If you need additional support to make your complaint, would like to be accompanied by a representative formally or informally, if English is not your first language or you might need help with interpretation and translation services or sign language, braille or large print for example, any requests for reasonable adjustments will be recorded with our complaints team and the service's you are accessing this will be logged on our systems and kept up to date.
+We can make this policy available to you in an accessible format.
 Contact our complaints team on the information above.